dayhost/CAP6610-Project-2/README.md

 - Third, run the notebook from top to the botton

 ## How to run your own test data
-- If you want to change test data, you could find the cell under "Test My Classifier".
+- If you want to change test data, you could find the cell under "Load the test data set".
-- Then, load your data in the script and change the first parameter of "TestMyClassifier" function to your dataset.
+- Then, load your data in the script and go to next cell under "Run TestMyClassifier to get YTest".
-- Third, run the "restore parameter" cell and run the testing code.
+- Third, run the "Test accuracy" cell to see the accuracy of the test data.

 ## Project Structure
 - There are 4 python files and 1 python-notebook file